 In the night of July 23 to 24, Corbières hid the canoes on the shore and prepared an ambush.

-On July 24 at daybreak, the British party (a detachment of 300 Provincials, chiefly New Jersey men under command of Colonel Parker) reembarked and resumed its advance to reconnoitre the French position at the fall, totally unaware of the concentration of French troops at the camp near this same fall.
-The Indians, without waiting for orders, embarked in their canoes and attacked them.
-The surprise was complete and the British did not resist much.
+On July 24 at daybreak, the British party (a detachment of 300 Provincials, chiefly New Jersey Provincials under command of Colonel Parker) reembarked and resumed its advance to reconnoitre the French position at the fall, totally unaware of the concentration of French troops at the camp near this same fall.
+The British reached Sabbath Day Point on the western shore of Lac Saint-Sacrement.
+Parker had divided his force and at daybreak three of his boats fell into the snare and were captured without a shot.
+Three others followed and shared the fate of the first.
+When the rest drew near, they were greeted by a deadly volley from the thickets, and a swarm of canoes darted out upon them.
+The men were seized with such a panic that some of them jumped into the water to escape, while the Indians leaped after them and speared them with their lances.
 The Indians captured or drowned most of them.
-Parker along with the 100 men in the trailing bateaux escaped the ambush.
+Parker along with the 100 men in the three trailing bateaux escaped the ambush.
 The French had only 3 Indians and a cadet wounded.

 On July 25, General Webb, who had his headquarters at Fort Edward some 22 km further south, made a visit to Fort William Henry, examined the place, gave some orders, and on July 29 returned to Fort Edward where he had some 2,600 men, mostly Provincials.

 On July 27, Montcalm held a great council and gave a necklace of 6,000 beads to seal his alliance with all Indian nations who agreed not to separate nor to leave the expedition before the end of it.